g-leech/argmin-gravitas/_posts/2017-05-31-corpus-gavi.markdown

 * Bigram frequency:
 * Rare pairs:
 * Unique trigrams:
-* Flesch-Kincaid: * The FK scale is not highly respected in the field, since it overweights mere vocabulary over clauses and real clarity, but it still gives you a rough picture.
+* Flesch-Kincaid: * The FK scale is not well-regarded in the field, since it overweights mere vocabulary over clauses and real clarity, but it still gives you a rough picture.

 * Topic modelling
 * Entity recognition: